theimowski/master-thesis/docs/section-paradigms.md

 * **nested pattern matching** that allows to dissect a recursive structure.

 Listing {{funpatternmatching}} shows a basic pattern matching construct applied to a list.
-Function `printIsEmpty` tries to match the `list` parameter with patterns: `[]` which corresponds to an empty list, and `h :: t` where `::` is a binary operator of type `'a -> 'a list -> 'a list`, that prepends to the list from second argument an element from the first argument.
+Function `printIsEmpty` tries to match the `list` parameter with patterns: `[]` which corresponds to an empty list, and `head :: tail` where `::` is a binary operator for operands of type `'a` and `'a list`, which prepends the element from first argument (`head`) to the list (`tail`) from second argument.
+`tail` might be empty, and in that case `head :: tail` denotes a single-element list.
-In other words, pattern matching construct seen in listing {{funpatternmatching}} recognizes two cases: in first case the list is empty, and in the second case there is at least one element in the list (`h`).
+In other words, pattern matching construct seen in listing {{funpatternmatching}} recognizes two cases: in first case the list is empty, and in the second case there is at least one element in the list (`head`).
 If the second case was omitted, the compiler would issue a warning in compile-time.

 ```xxx